sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

   + Set **content**, **metadata_content_type**, **metadata_language** and **metadata_title** with **Analyzer**.
 Use **"Standard - Lucene"**.
 Navigate through the other language options, to see what is available.
 The Analyzer takes the terms a user enters and works to find the best matching terms in the Index.
 Azure Search includes analyzers that are used in technologies like Bing and Office that have deep understanding of 56 languages.
 For the full list, click [here](https://docs.microsoft.com/en-us/rest/api/searchservice/language-support).

+If your configuration looks like the image below, click the blue **Next: Create an indexer** button.
+A validation will be made.

 ![Index Configuration](../resources/images/lab-azure-search/index-settings.png)